top of page

 7. Ginger.
 This root crop possesses potent anti-inflammatory and analgesic properties because of gingerol.
 This helps in managing pain, inflammation, and other symptoms of tendonitis.
 You can drink it as a tea.
 Soak 1 or 2 slices of ginger in a hot cup of water.
 Allow to steep for 7 minutes and drink.
 It is recommended that you do this twice daily.
 You can also do this with turmeric.

-You also can use cotton compression garments like knee sleeves, elbow sleeves, or compression socks on the affected area so that it can help alleviate the pain caused by the tendonitis.
-Compression garments are best worn not just for added support but also pain relief and comfort.
-Compression on the affected area helps with the blood circulation and support mobility of joint movement.
+Compression garments are best worn not just for added support but also for pain relief and comfort.
+Compression on the affected area helps with blood circulation and support mobility of joint movement.

 You can try SocksLane compression garments for this.
 Check out our product page.